ahmedhumza94/ahmedhumza94/README.md

 ##### NOW

-I'm a Neuroimaging Analyst at the at the Vanderbilt Memory & Alzheimer's Center.
+I'm a Neuroimaging Analyst at the Vanderbilt Memory & Alzheimer's Center.

 🔭 I’m currently investigating vascular correlates of aging using various MRI techniques such as: